 Why Should I Fix My Overbite?

-You may think people fix overbites just because they don’t look good, but there are many more reasons why you should fix them.
+Are overbites bad?
+You may think that people fix overbites just because they don’t look good, but there are many more reasons why correcting an overbite is important.
 Your teeth are designed to work best when they are properly aligned.
 Misalignment can cause all kinds of problems.

 This is why it’s a good idea to fix your overbite as soon as possible.
 Many of these conditions get worse over time.
 The longer you go with an overbite, the worse it will get.